 Read more HERE

-- Barista & Farmer, to be filmed In Honduras from February 1st thru the 10th.
+– Barista & Farmer, which was filmed In Honduras this year, from February 1st thru the 10th.

-Scott will be featured as the instructor in the afternoon education programs for the Baristas, teaching such classes as Roasting & Coffee Cupping.
+Scott was featured as the instructor in the afternoon education programs for the Baristas, teaching such classes as Roasting & Coffee Cupping.

-10 Baristas, chosen from a pool of hundreds of applicants from around the world, will be tasked with working coffee farms alongside the very people whose life is built around growing the very coffee the Baristas love to brew.
+10 Baristas, chosen from a pool of hundreds of applicants from around the world, were tasked with working coffee farms alongside the very people whose life is built around growing the very coffee the Baristas love to brew.

-They will be tasked with the daily tasks of harvest and processing and everything it takes to grow delicious high quality coffee – all on camera!
+They were tasked with the daily work of harvest and processing and everything it takes to grow delicious high quality coffee – all on camera!

 You can see the info on Barista selection here :Barista & Farmer Selection 2015

-Various challenges will be setup for all, such as who can pick the most ripe coffee cherries, and other team building exercises.
+Various challenges were setup for all, such as who can pick the most ripe coffee cherries, and other team building exercises.

-The Show will take place in two areas of Western Honduras, known for high quality coffee, eco-tourism and intense beauty!
+The Show took place in two areas of Western Honduras, known for high quality coffee, eco-tourism and intense beauty!

 Bearded Folk is the stage name for singer/songwriter Andrew Davidson.
 What began as an unbeatable beer pong team quickly turned into the name of a bedroom recording project that eventually blossomed into a one-man-band properly titled Bearded Folk.
 With a mix of kick-drum and tambourine and a splash of harmonica and a good helping of acoustic guitar with some singing in the middle Bearded Folk sounds like a 3-piece band or at least a really good 2-piece.
 But it’s not always necessary to sound like more than one person and when you really get to the bottom of it all, it comes down to a beard and a guitar, and that my friends is unbeatable.